Getting to Know the Word "Douchbag"

 * It's easy to forget that scumbag refers to a condom.

 ‘Scumbag’ and ‘Douchebag’ are both very useful insults but really have different implications.
 A scumbag is a loathsome and degenerate person who carries an element of threat.
 A pedophile is perhaps the best example, but any outcast lurking in the shadows waiting to defile polite society would qualify.
 If you call someone a ‘scumbag’ you are saying "this guy is a problem we need to deal with."
 A douchebag, however, is an inconsequential person, someone who attempts to garner more attention than they are worth.
-A middle-aged man who buys a flashy car in an attempt to attract women half is age would be a douchebag.
+A middle-aged man who buys a flashy car in an attempt to attract women half his age would be a douchebag.
 He's an annoyance who can be dismissed with a wave of the hand.

 We tend to associate threatening behaviors and violence more with men (and the statistics make clear we should) while we tend to associate lack of threat and passivity with women.
 Because of women's avoidance of raw violence they are viewed as less consequential, more "ignorable."
 And we pass these traits onto the target of our insult by associating said target with a masculine or feminine product.

 My point here isn't to judge the fairness of the language, but merely to highlight how intrinsic gender is to these insults.
 The terms carry the taint of negative characteristics associated with a particular gender and apply it to their (almost always) male target.
 Of course, we should again note that these are products associated not just with a gender but with the sex organs of each gender and that somehow amplifies their sting.
-If we instead associated a douchebaggy person to some other female associated product, say a hair curler, it wouldn't have the same impact*.
+If we instead connected a douchebaggy person to some other female associated product, say a hair curler, it wouldn't have the same impact*.

 * Having said that, I think that term could have its own belittling effect.
 "What did you think about the way Bob pranced about during that Power Point presentation?"
 "Oh that guy's a real hair curler."